SoheilKhodayari/JAW/README.md

 # Quick Start

 ## Data Collection
 This module collects the data (i.e., JavaScript code and state values of web pages) needed for testing.

-If you want to test a specific JavaScipt file that you already have on your file system, you can **skip** this section.
+If you want to test a specific JavaScipt file that you already have on your file system, you can **skip** this step.

 ### Inputs for Web Crawling
 JAW can crawl and collect the web resources for a given set of web application.